To avoid car accidents on the heavily congested roads and highways in Los Angeles County, all vehicle drivers must obey California traffic laws.

 When a Los Angeles car accident causes injuries and damages, the at-fault car driver can be held liable in California for these damages.
-If you file an accident claim, you could be entitled to receive compensation for financial damages including medical expenses, lost wages from work, and property damage.
+If you file an accident claim, you could be entitled to receive compensation for financial damages, including medical expenses, lost wages from work, and property damage.

 It's important to note that California's statute of limitations limits the time you have to file a car accident claim.
-Therefore, you need to contact our law firm as soon as possible to discuss the specific details of you accident and your legal options for recovering money for your damages.
+Therefore, you need to contact our law firm as soon as possible to discuss the specific details of your accident and your legal options for recovering money for your damages.

 Speeding – California Vehicle Code 22350